-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Fine of \$1,000 to \$73,000.
-Firm See Principal Considerations in Introductory Section 1.
+Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions Firm See Principal Considerations in Introductory Section Fine of \$1,000 to \$73,000.
 Extent to which the respondent exposed customer funds to potential risk or loss.
-Fine of \$1,000 to \$73,000.
 Repeated violations should carry individual fine for Financial Principal and/or responsible supervisor.
-Firm Consider suspending the firm with respect to any or all activities or functions for up to 30 business days.
+Consider suspending the firm with respect to any or all activities or functions for up to 30 business days.
 In egregious cases, consider a lengthier suspension (of up to two years) or expulsion of the firm.
 Individual Consider suspending the Financial Principal or responsible party in any or all capacities for up to 30 business days.
 In egregious cases, consider a lengthier suspension (of up to two years) or a bar.